 Finger Lakes Gaming & Racetrack is owned by Delaware North Companies, a Buffalo, NY-based global leader in hospitality and food service.
 Owned by the Jacobs family, Delaware North is one of the largest privately owned corporations in America with more than $2 billion in annual revenue and 55,000 employees.
 Delaware North operates gaming and racing facilities in six other states across the country.
 Opened in February 2004, the facility has nearly 1,175 video gaming machines.

-Monticello Casino & Raceway is owned by Empire Resorts, a publicly traded gaming and entertainment company.
-The track has been harness racing since 1958, and the casino opened its doors in June 2004.
-The facility boasts more than 1,100 slots and has already hosted more than 5.5 million visitors.
-In January 2013, the town of Thompson approved a multiphase development plan that would see Monticello Casino & Raceway move to the famed Concord Resort site in the Catskills.
+Monticello Casino & Raceway The track has been harness racing since 1958, and the casino opened its doors in June 2004.
+The facility boasted more than 1,100 slots and has already hosted more than 5.5 million visitors.
+In September of 2019, Monticello Casino closed and its video gaming machines will be relocated to a site outside of Newburgh, NY in Orange County.